xf-zh/InScope/README.md

 ### 3D Multiobject tracking results on the car, truck, cyclist, and pedestrian.

 #### Tracking result of the PC3T on the car class (IoU threshold = 0.5/0.7)
+** The usage of the PC3T method refers to [this repository](https://github.com/hailanyi/3D-Multi-Object-Tracker)

 |Detector   |sAMOTA↑    |   MOTA    |IDSW↓ | FRAG↓   |
 |-----------|-----------|-----------|------|---------|